Screaming heard as two critically injured people found in Westmere cul-de-sac

-Emergency services are at the scene of an unfolding incident in the upmarket Auckland suburb of Westmere.
+Two people are in a stable condition after they were taken to hospital following an emergency incident in the upmarket Auckland suburb of Westmere.

-Several police cars and ambulances have converged at the bottom of Garnet Rd.
+Several police cars and ambulances converged at the bottom of Garnet Rd about 8.55am today.

-A police spokesperson said two people were found in a car in critical condition and have been transported to hospital.
+A police spokesperson said two people were found in a car in critical condition and were transported to hospital.

-“Police are making some general enquiries into the matter,” a spokesperson said.
+“Police are making some general inquiries into the matter,” the spokesperson said.

-Neighbours say they heard a man screaming “at the top of his lungs” this morning inside a car, surrounded by police and ambulances.
+Neighbours said they heard a man screaming “at the top of his lungs” this morning inside a car that was surrounded by police and ambulances.

-In a video supplied by neighbouring residents, a man can be heard yelling from inside a car while surrounded by police cars and ambulances.

 At first, the neighbour believed they were moving a dead body but the man “went ballistic” when police approached the car.